MoCsabi/WRO2024-FE-StormsNGR/other/RpiCode/README.md

       While playing back the run, **every logged message will also reappear in the main window according to when it was initially printed.**

       Under the the radar button in the main window there is a selection box.
 By default it has ony two states. `Remote` and  `Local`. **Remote plays back the last run on the robot, and local plays back the last downloaded run on the computer.**
       Additional options can be added by in VSCode inside the connected features, pressing `Get logs`.
 This replaces the current logs inside `Folder Path/logs` and puts a new set of logs into the folder named `backup_logs` which is inside the parent directory of `Folder Path`.
-Inside the `backup_logs` they appear in a new folder called `logs_month_date_hour_minute` according to when it was downoaded. **This folder will appear as a new option next to `Remote` and `Local` in the selection box.**
+Inside the `backup_logs` they appear in a new folder called `logs_month_date_hour_minute` according to when it was downloaded. **This folder will appear as a new option next to `Remote` and `Local` in the selection box.**

 - ### The file handler
-  This is the newest addition to our extension. **It is still work in progress and other thing will be added to it in the future.** When connected to the robot a new treeview will appear in the expolorer named `RPi files`.
+  This is the newest addition to our extension. **It is still work in progress and other thing will be added to it in the future.** When connected to the robot a new treeview will appear in the explorer named `RPi files`.
 It will show the files and subdirectories inside the `Send Folder Path` folder on the raspberry.
 By clicking on any of the files vscode will open that file in an editor and when **saved, will overwrite the file on the remote device.** For now this is all it can do, but there are a lot of things already planned.

   ![files](files.png)